 3.3.1 Employee Tuition Remission

-Non-probationary employees are encouraged to take advantage of the vast number of academic courses offered by the University.
+Non-probationary employees are encouraged to take advantage of the vast number of academic courses offered by the University's Tuition Remission Program.
 These courses offer a variety of opportunities for personal and professional career development.